Skip to content

 OpenTelemetry integration

-When opentelemetry-sdk is installed, configure_app automatically injects the active trace's correlation_id into every error response.
+When opentelemetry-instrumentation-fastapi is importable, configure_app instruments the application and ErrorDetails gains a correlation_id field, populated from the active span's trace id whenever an error response is built.
 This makes it trivial to correlate an error seen by a user with a span in your tracing backend.
+Without the extra the field is absent from both the response body and the OpenAPI schema.

 Prometheus metrics

-When the prometheus extra is installed, configure_app mounts a /metrics endpoint that exposes standard HTTP request metrics (request count, latency histogram, in-flight requests) compatible with prometheus_client.
+When the prometheus extra is installed, configure_app registers a /metrics route exposing standard HTTP request metrics (request count, latency histogram, in-flight requests) compatible with prometheus_client.
+Passing a prometheus_exporter_resource instead selects OpenTelemetry-based export, which serves the same path and additionally negotiates the response format via Accept.

 Structured request logging